World Heritage Water Management for Sustainable Site Development

 Even if various World Heritage sites have individual relationships with water at a local level, climate change is increasingly placing these relationships in relation to global phenomena in an interconnected system.
 The water-related challenges for World Heritage sites must be assessed individually, but they can be summarized into certain categories that are common to a large number of sites.
 While the World Heritage List recognizes a strict separation between cultural and natural sites with different responsibilities of the advisory bodies (ICOMOS and IUCN), attempts in recent years have aimed to soften this separation and to incorporate considerations that bridge the gap between nature and culture.
 The Nature-Culture Journey at the 2016 IUCN World Conservation Congress and the establishment of an International Scientific Committee on Water and Heritage by ICOMOS can be seen as efforts to close this artificial gap and create a more comprehensive understanding of cultural heritage sites and their intertwinement with a complex natural system.
 Also, the field of hydraulic engineering is beginning to take an interest in the historic aspects of water management, as demonstrated by an increasing number of sessions on water heritage at international conferences.

-Water-related World Heritage
+-Water-related World Heritage

 Beyond the institutional level, the solid relationships between water and heritage at the sites themselves make any conceptual separation between culture and nature seem inconsistent.
 These include, in particular, World Heritage Sites with an explicit connection to water, such as the Augsburg water management system.
 Listed in 2019, it consists of 22 objects, including a historic water-powered cooling system, weirs, wells, canals and waterworks (Fig. 1).
 These objects connect the city, its inhabitants and local industry with the surrounding area in a larger natural system.
 The ingenious management of water resources has helped the city to prosper for centuries and emphasizes the importance of the relationship between culture and nature.
 Inscribed on the World Heritage list specifically for its water management system, Augsburg naturally plays a key role in emphasizing the importance of water management in World Heritage Sites.
 The City of Augsburg provides numerous publications on the singular objects and their functions.